AbeTavarez/ES6Review/README.md

 - Arrow functions handle the `this` keyword differently.
 They use the `lexical this`, the `lexical this` acts as we would expect the `this` keyword to be.
 Arrow functions bind the value of `this` to the surrounding context.

+## Rest and Spread Operator

+-

+## Exports and Import Modules

+- Allows us to export and import code from another file.

+- To export all together you can use *default export*: `export default User`;
+    - To import you will use `import Person from './Person.js';` *you can use any name you want it doesn't have to be Person*

+- To export separate functions you can use *named exports*: `export const getUser = () => {...};` To import you will use `import { getUser } from './User.js';`

+- You can also re-name them by using `import BrowserRouter as Router from 'react-router'`; *this is a better way to re-name your modules when importing*

+- If you want to import all *named exports* at once: `import * as myUtility from './utility.js';`